ivokabel/ivokabel.github.io/_drafts/2018-01-10-chapter-2-smooth-refraction-approximation-layered-model.md

 f_{s2}^{\ast}\left(\omega_{i}^{\prime}\rightarrow\omega_{o}^{\prime}\right) T\left(\theta_{i}\right) T\left(\theta_{o}\right) a\left(\theta_{i}, \theta_{o}\right)
 $$

-To demonstrate the effect of medium attenuation I used a purely white diffuse Lambert surface model for the inner layer and a blue medium with decreasing inter-layer thicknesses.
+To demonstrate the effect of medium attenuation I used a purely white diffuse Lambert surface model for the inner layer and a brown medium with decreasing inter-layer thicknesses.
 You can nicely see the effect of darkening and colour saturation when the light passed through different amounts of medium:

-*[images: Ideally white (albedo 100%) Lambert layer under blue medium (thicknesses: large to none; 3 lights)]*
+*[images: Ideally white (albedo 100%) Lambert layer under brown medium (thicknesses: large to none; 3 lights)]*

-You can, as well, see that there is something wrong with the model when the medium attenuation is week.
-Although we used a physically-plausible energy-conserving Lambert model for the inner layer, the model is much lighter than one would expect it to be for some settings.
-In the furnace test (the constant white light configuration) we can clearly see that it reflects more energy than it receives from the environment which is a sign of an energy conservation problem.
-I spent a non-trivial amount of time to crack this problem, but I won in the end and I gained some important computer graphics knowledge on this way.
-Long story short: the problem is caused by the compression and decompression of light when crossing an interface between media with different indices of refraction.

 #### Proper refraction